codecombat/codecombat/docs/PRODUCT_RULES.md

 ## Japanese reading and technical vocabulary

 - Difficult kanji above the expected reading level at the beginning of Japanese third grade receive full-word reading tooltips.
+- Difficult kanji and advanced words in mission explanations, concept cards and mini-quizzes must use the same shared reading-help system and expose full-word pronunciation tooltips.
+- Adding or changing an explanation, concept card, quiz question or quiz choice requires reviewing and updating difficult-word readings in the same change.
-- Reading help in mission explanations uses a light-blue visual treatment.
+- Reading help in mission explanations, cards and mini-quizzes uses a light-blue visual treatment.
 - Reading help inside the glossary uses a quieter gray treatment and must not interfere with existing code-component tooltips.
 - `無限` receives the reading `むげん` in the mission title, concept cards, explanations and the duplicated mission heading inside the field panel.
 - When Japanese programmers commonly use an English technical term, the concept introduction displays both names.